learn-anything/2017-release/readme.md

 npm start
 ```

-And you can test it out already.
 If you want to help, there is an [active slack group](https://knowledge-map.slack.com/) that you can join.

 # Idea 💡